alibaba-archive/aliyun-log-producer-java/README.md

 ## RAM

 If you want to write data to logstore through Aliyun LOG Java Producer, you should configure the following permissions for the account you use.
+[RAM doc](https://www.alibabacloud.com/help/doc-detail/57445.htm)
 <table>
 <thead>
 <tr>